-Instructor Date Class Period Unsatisfactory Fair Average Good Excellent No opportunity to observe Class began on time.
-Class activities indicated good planning.
-Class lasted for entire scheduled time.
-4 5 Students seemed interested in the presentation.
-Students took notes.
-6 7 Students' participation in activities was appropriate.
-Instructor's presentation was appropriate (professional).
-Instructor demonstrated self-confidence and poise.
+Instructor Date Class Period 1.
+Unsatisfactory Fair Average Good Excellent n/a No opportunity to observe Class began on time.
+2 Class lasted for entire scheduled time.
+4 Students seemed interested in the presentation.
+5 Students took notes.
+6 Students' participation in activities was appropriate.
+7 Instructor's presentation was appropriate (professional).
+8 Instructor's diction was clear and distinct.
+9 Instructor demonstrated self-confidence and poise.
 10 The general class atmosphere reflected mutual respect and regard.
+Comments:

-The best activ vity I noticed was
+The best activity I noticed was

 I think improvement could be made in

 I have seen this report:

 Signature of Instructor

-Signature of Instructor

-Date

 Instructor Comments:

 Signature of Division Chair, Dean, or Vice President